aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 ## Extending the project

-For those interested in a hands-on experience and looking to expand this project, a good next step would be to serve this HTML page from an Amazon S3 bucket and use Amazon CloudFront as a CDN (Content Delivery Network).
-This setup involves:
+For those interested in a hands-on experience and looking to expand this project, a good next step would be to serve this HTML page from an Amazon S3 bucket and use Amazon CloudFront as a CDN.
+This would require:

 1. **Storing the HTML file in S3**: Create an S3 bucket, upload the HTML file, and configure the bucket for static website hosting.
 2. **Setting up CloudFront**: Create a CloudFront distribution that points to your S3 bucket.

 Do those steps extending the Terraform files of this project.
-Remember to consider aspects like security, cost, and access permissions when setting up these services.

 ## Project files

-For reference, here's the GitHub repository with all the files used in this demo:
+For reference, here's the GitHub repository with all the files that were used in this demo:

 - [https://github.com/aorith/terraform-aws-demos/tree/master/serverless-ip-counter](https://github.com/aorith/terraform-aws-demos/tree/master/serverless-ip-counter)